AnnalingamGowsigan/e18-6sp-Stock-Mentor/README.md

 We are developing a web application specifically designed to provide investors with recommendations on stock trading decisions for different companies.
 The application will offer daily suggestions on whether to buy, sell, or hold stocks, assisting investors in making informed choices.
 By leveraging this application, investors can gain valuable insights to navigate the dynamic stock market effectively.

 # Challenges & remedies
-Difficulties in finding a suitable dataset for the project
+### Difficulties in finding a suitable dataset for the project

-Utilizing ParseHub web scraping tool.
+* Utilizing ParseHub web scraping tool.
-Obtaining historical data from Yahoo Finance.
+* Obtaining historical data from Yahoo Finance.

-Data set contained unclear data, unwanted columns, and duplicated values.
+### The data set contained unclear data, unwanted columns, and duplicated values.
 Used set for the solution

-Explore the data here and see what story data tells us about the stocks.
+* Explore the data here and see what story data tells us about the stocks.
-Check for null values and try to impute them.
+* Check for null values and try to impute them.
-Check each and every feature and see whether it is useful to us or not.
+* Check each and every feature and see whether it is useful to us or not.
-Plot various plot to understand the relationship between different features.
+* Plot various plots to understand the relationship between different features.
-Check whether there is a correlation between data or not.
+* Check whether there is a correlation between data or not.

-Unable to obtain the target class for the dataset
+### Unable to obtain the target class for the dataset

-Leverage predefined stock market indicators.
+* Leverage predefined stock market indicators.
-Served as a basis for determining the target class for each data entry.
+* Served as a basis for determining the target class for each data entry.

 # Project Progression

 ![6sp milestone 2 (1)](https://github.com/cepdnaclk/e18-6sp-Stock-Mentor/assets/74037052/5057cd30-7ff9-4691-aead-30f3b250c61f)

 We completed our project following this workflow: